Unirep/Unirep/packages/docs/docs/getting-started/create-unirep-app.md

 ### Build the files

-Go to the app directory and run
+Go to the app directory and run:

 ```shell
 yarn build